 Amazingly, half of these plants are not found anywhere else in the world.
 The garden beds represent each geographic region of West Australia, including the Pilbara, Southwest, Rottnest and the Kimberley.

 The boab was transported 3200km to its new home in Kings Park in 2008, which involved a massive logistics operation.
 This included raising power lines, pruning trees and redirecting traffic to ensure that the massive boab could pass through Perth’s narrow streets.

-The best way to enjoy Kings Park is to walk, jog or bike along the many paths and bushtracks that are located throughout the park.
+The best way to enjoy Kings Park is to walk, jog or bike along the many paths and bush tracks that are located throughout the park.
 Maps and brochures can be collected from the Visitors Centre.

 If you prefer to go it alone, follow one of many self-guided walks which are on offer in Kings Park.
 The Bushland Nature Trail and the Law Walk can both be accessed near the War Memorial Precinct take in some of Perth’s best views and give valuable insight into Australia’s unique biodiversity.
 You’ll come across plenty of native birds and West Australia’s famed Tuart, Marri and Jarrah trees.

-The State War Memorial Precinct along Fraser Avenue, comprises the Cenotaph, Court of Contemplation, Flame of Remembrance and Pool of Reflection and is a moving tribute to Australia’s fallen soldiers.
+The most noticeable is the West Australian State War Memorial Precinct along Fraser Avenue.
+This comprises the Cenotaph, Court of Contemplation, Flame of Remembrance and Pool of Reflection and is a moving tribute to Australia’s fallen soldiers.

 The names of Australians fallen soldiers are inscribed on the walls inside the undercroft and on the bronze walls on the outside.